metastable-void/ashitamori/README.md

 Ashitamori (Japanese: 朝守) literlly means the dawn keeper.
 Protects the dawn, earlier than morning (朝; asa).

+## Intents

+- Replaces costly firewall appliances in basic setups.
+- Better frontend to iptables (than UFW and possibly firewalld)

 ## License

 Licensed under the MPL-2.0.